Exponential-User/UBTM-lightmode/README.md

 ## If the Owner of Blocktanks or Karate Fox Studios Does not want this:
 DM me on discord: exponentialuser (#4457)
-So i can take the mod off of github.
+So i can take this mod off of github.

-# IMPORTANT!! : This only works on .Net not .io
+# IMPORTANT!! : This only works on .Net not .io, Unless you try to make it work.
+(Which might be very easy :D)
-* I'll make it work, But I'll focus on this for now, [Bloacktanks.net](https://blocktanks.io "Blocktanks.net")
-* I'll make a separate Repo for the .io soon or later, I don't know but we'll see.

 > The Ratings are just my Opinions, You can rate it whetever you want.